-Parents picking their students up before the end of the school day must report to the office.
+Please report to the school office if you are picking up your student prior to the end of the school day.
 The office will call the classroom to dismiss the student.
-We expect that students know who is picking them up at dismissal.
+We expect that students know who will be picking them up at dismissal.
 If there are restrictions on who may pick up your student please notify the school in writing.